Vivek-Tomar-9990/Pizza-Sales-2015-Data-Analysis/README.md

 Created Pivot Table for KPI and data visualisation.
 Performed additional transformations in Power Query if needed.
 ### Step 5: Report Creation
-Created comprehensive reports in Excel.
+Created comprehensive dashboard in Excel.

 ## Features
 * SQL: Finding the KPIs